Vison Language Models from Scratch

 Combining the LLM with image tokens (projections)

 The core of our approach lies in integrating image features with text tokens to construct a coherent prompt for the language model (LLM).
-The prompt follows this structure: Caption or summarize the following image. <image_tokens>: <caption>.
-To achieve this, we need to combine the image tokens, derived from the vision model, with the text tokens that represent the captions.
+The prompt follows this structure: Caption or summarize the following image. <image_tokens>: <caption>

 Text tokens are obtained by performing a simple lookup of the vocabulary embeddings, while image tokens are projections of the actual image features, as discussed earlier.
-We can access the LLM’s embeddings via its get_input_embeddings() function, which allows us to concatenate these embeddings effectively.
+We can access the LLM’s embeddings via its get_input_embeddings()

 Here’s how we concatenate the vision and text embeddings:

-image_outputs = self.project_image_features(images)
+= self.project_image_features(images)

-caption_embeddings = self.language_model.get_input_embeddings()(
+image_outputs = self.language_model.get_input_embeddings()(

 tokenized_captions.input_ids

-device = images.device
+device = torch.cat(

-embeddings = torch.cat(
+embeddings

-self.prepend_embeddings.to(device).expand(len(images), -1, -1),
+[self.prepend_embeddings.to(device).expand(len(images), -1, -1),

-self.postpend_embeddings.to(device).expand(len(images), -1, -1),
+image_outputs,self.postpend_embeddings.to(device).expand(len(images), -1, -1),

 caption_embeddings,